OfficeDev/O365-Android-Microsoft-Graph-Profile/README.md

 * [Android Studio](http://developer.android.com/sdk/index.html) version 1.0 or later.
 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](http://aka.ms/o365-android-connect-signup) that includes the resources that you need to start building Office 365 apps.
 * A client id and redirect uri values of an application registered in Azure.
-The application must run the **	NEED TO UPDATE** permission:
+The application must run the **Office 365 unified API (preview) -> Read all user's basic profiles** permission:

 You can also [add a native client application in Azure](http://aka.ms/o365-android-connect-addapp) and [grant proper permissions](https://github.com/OfficeDev/O365-Android-Profile/wiki/Grant-permissions-to-the-Profile-application-in-Azure) to it.